zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/day2/multi_distributions/container_insights/_index.md

   - Login to your Azure subscription using the service principal credentials
   - Add or Update your local _connectedk8s_ and _k8s-extension_ Azure CLI extensions
-  - Create Azure Monitor cluster extension instance
+  - Create the Azure Monitor cluster extension instance
   - Create an action group and all recommended alerts

 - Verify under the extensions tab of the Azure Arc-enabled Kubernetes cluster that the Azure Monitor cluster extension is correctly installed.